Gustry/GeoHealth/README.md

 ## GeoHealth upgrade for QGIS 3.0 (In progress)

-The project aims to upgrade the GeoPublicHealth 0.95 the GeoPublicHealth to work under QGIS 3.0 (3.10) No change on the orginal function.
+The project aims to upgrade the GeoPublicHealth 0.95 the GeoPublicHealth to work under QGIS 3.0 (3.10 and 3.12) No change on the orginal function.

 Tested on QGIS 3.10 and QGIS 3.12 on Windows 10 only. **Install provided Fiona from "installation" directory only as the newer version causes problem with GDAL.